thanasis-tzimas/thanasis-tzimas/README.md

 ### Hi there 👋
-My name is Thanasis Tzimas and I'm an undergraduate Information & Electronic Systems Engineer, studying in Thessaloniki, Greece.
+My name is Thanasis and I'm an undergraduate Information & Electronic Systems Engineer, studying in Thessaloniki, Greece.

 ### Interests
 I really like learning different languages, human and programming alike! 🗣️
-On my free time I practice weight lifting and I hang out with my friends! 🏋🏻‍♂️🍻
+In my free time I practice weight lifting and I hang out with my friends! 🏋🏻‍♂️🍻

 ### Goals
-I want to travel the world and meet people all around the globe! ✈️🌍
+I want to travel and meet people all around the world! ✈️🌍
-I strive to become an academic researcher/professor/school teacher or a software developer. 👨‍🏫💻
+I strive to become a researcher/professor/school teacher or a software developer. 👨‍🏫💻

-### Where have you been?
+### Countries I visited
 - Germany 🇩🇪
 - France 🇫🇷
 - Hungary 🇭🇺